jacr13/Atalaya/README.md

 ```

 CSV logging is enabled when `save_as_csv=True`, and calling `output_catcher=True` mirrors everything printed to the console into `log.txt` within the run folder.
-When a Git repository is detected, `git-info.json` is written alongside the logs with the remote URL, branch, and commit so experiments can be reproduced.
+When `log_git_info` is enabled and a Git repository is detected, `git-info.json` is written alongside the logs with the remote URL, branch, commit, and ready-to-run checkout/clone commands so experiments can be reproduced.

 ### Optional integrations